gaultier/blog/tip_of_day_3.md

 ```

 The first clause will execute for each line of the input.
-The for loop then iterates over each field.
-The second clause will execute only for the first line.
+The for loop then iterates over each field and outputs the right thing.

+The second clause will execute only for the first line (`NR` is the line number).

 The same line can trigger multiple clauses, here, the first line of the input will trigger both clauses, whilst the remaining lines will only trigger the first clause.

 So let's run it!